KSheridan86/BundooCakes/README.md

 Although she already has a presence on social media, this site provides another avenue for potential customers to find her products.
 It includes pictures, information, prices and a form to get in touch with the baker directly for information or to make an order.

 Having a website alongside social media accounts can help to create a centralized hub for potential customers to find information about the products and services on offer.
 A website can also act as a powerful marketing tool, allowing them to showcase their brand and create a professional online presence.
 Additionally, it can help them to drive more traffic to their social media accounts, as well as providing a platform for collecting valuable customer data.

+According to a report by Bord Bia (the Irish Food Board), the bakery sector in Ireland is estimated to be worth over €500 million per year, with the artisanal and craft bakery sector representing a significant portion of that market.
+This report also notes that there has been a growing demand for artisanal and craft bakery products in Ireland, particularly among younger consumers who are seeking out high-quality, locally produced food products.

 ------